-We have reached a point where the Coronavirus has impacted virtually every person in America thereby impacting Real Estate.
+Over the past year and a half, the pandemic has impacted virtually every person in America thereby impacting Real Estate.
 Given the fact that many sellers still want to list their homes for sale and even more buyers want to buy, Realtors must adapt and take control in order to show homes in the safest way possible.
-Over the last few weeks, we have put a lot of thought into the safest way to show homes during this fearful time in our history.
-We are not doctors, or lawyers, or infectious disease professionals but after a lot of discussion and research on CDC recommendations, we did come up with what we think is the best way to do this so that homes can be shown while this threat still exists, which may continue for several months.
+Right after the shutdown, we put a lot of thought into the safest way to show homes.
+We are not doctors, or lawyers, or infectious disease professionals but after a lot of discussion and research on CDC recommendations, we did come up with what we think is the best way to do this so that homes can be shown while this threat still exists, which may continue on some level for the foreseeable future.

 What Does “Showing Blocks” Mean?